How To Find The Best Focal Length For Portraits

 We’ve all heard the phrase “the camera adds 10 pounds” way too often, but have you wondered why it came about?
 In 60 seconds we are going to debunk this myth and show you how to avoid that extra weight gain.
 In this video, we’ll teach you how to find the best focal length for portraits and discuss how focal length affects distortion & perspective

-We teamed up with CreativeLive to provide you with these quick & easy tips straight from our Photography 101 Workshop to help you master photography one step at a time.
+We teamed up with CreativeLive to provide you with these quick & easy tips straight from our Photography 101 Workshop in SLR Lounge Premium to help you master photography one step at a time.
 Stay tuned for more from this series and watch the rest of our Minute Photography tips here!

 Focal length impacts your subject

 A lens’ focal length will have a heavy impact on the look of your subject.
 Zoom lenses like a 24-70mm or a 16-35mm are super versatile but you must be careful when it comes to composition for portraiture.
 Be sure to frame your subject closer to the center of your frame to avoid any distortion that takes place on the corners of the frame.

 Wider angle focal lengths, anywhere from 16-35mm can heavily distort your subject’s appearance.
 You can see how the above image shows that when subjects are placed towards the edges of the frame there is heavy distortion.
 Choosing a lens like this for your portraiture can unflatteringly add weight and distort their figure.